Foundations of Qualitative Methodologies, Data Collection and Analysis (3-Day)

 Course format:

 This course will take place in a classroom.
 No equipment is required.
+You are welcome to bring your own laptop or tablet.

 Recommended Background: